bybu74/POWER-CALCULATOR/README:_EN.md

 Cx = Consumer 1, Consumer 2, Consumer 3, Consumer 4

-EXPORT / BATTERY

-The calculation is performed based on either:

-energy exported to the grid
-battery charging capacity
+EXPORT / BATTERY =The calculation is performed based on either energy exported to the grid battery charging capacity
-DEVICE START TIME

-The time period during which the export value exceeds:

-Cx MAX DEVICE CONSUMPTION + Cx POSITIVE DIFFERENCE

-This condition triggers the start of consumer Cx.
+DEVICE START TIME = The time period during which the export value exceeds  Cx MAX DEVICE CONSUMPTION + Cx POSITIVE DIFFERENCE this condition triggers the start of consumer Cx.

-DEVICE STOP TIME

-The time period during which the export value is below the value:

-Cx NEGATIVE DIFFERENCE

-This condition stops consumer Cx.
+DEVICE STOP TIME The time period during which the export value is below the value Cx NEGATIVE DIFFERENCE This condition stops consumer Cx.

-COOL / HEAT

-General configuration for air conditioning mode:
+COOL / HEAT =General configuration for air conditioning mode:

 COOL
 HEAT